Richie Berrington

 Richard Douglas Berrington (born 3 April 1987) is a Scottish cricketer.
 He played for Scotland in the 2006 Under-19 Cricket World Cup in Sri Lanka, and has since played first-class, One Day International, and List A cricket for Scotland.
 In June 2022, Berrington was named as the captain of the national team, after Kyle Coetzer stepped down from leading the side.

 Early life and youth career

-Berrington was born in Pretoria, South Africa, but he emigrated to Scotland as a child.
-Berrington played cricket for Scotland at a national level as a teenager, representing the country at every level from under-13s up to under-19s.
+Berrington was born in Pretoria, South Africa, but emigrated to Scotland as a child.
+Berrington played cricket for Scotland at a national level as a teenager, representing the country at every youth level from under-13s up to under-19s.
 He was so skilled that while he was still eligible to play under-17s cricket, he was already playing for Scotland's under-19 team.
 As an 18-year-old, he went to India as part of the European Cricket Council Development team, and he was also part of the International Cricket Council's first Winter Training Camp in Pretoria.
 Following this, he was part of Scotland's squad for the 2006 Under-19 Cricket World Cup in Sri Lanka.